 The following Property guidance note Produced in partnership with Martha Grekos provides comprehensive and up to date legal information covering:

 A sewer adoption agreement is entered into between the developer and the water service company for sewers to be constructed to defined standards so that they can later be taken over by the water service company as public sewers.
 The power is contained in section 104 of the Water Industry Act 1991 (WIA 1991).
-See: Agreement for construction and adoption of sewers by sewerage undertaker under the Water Industry Act 1991 Section 104 with guarantor joined.
+See: Agreement for construction and adoption of sewers on registered land by sewerage undertaker under the Water Industry Act 1991 s 104 with guarantor joined.

 The developer may provide a bond as security.
 This is usually with a bank or other financial institution that will also be a party to the agreement.